 COVID-19 has significantly affected the local and global economy; we still are hopeful that this pandemic ends soon, and the economy recovers fully.
 One thing that has been evident during this season is that there is a lot of congestion in urban areas, and even safety measures that are being enforced at residence areas are almost impossible due to the number of Kenyans residing there.
-This has created a great need for affordable land to build homes on the outskirts of urban centers where families can settle.
+This has created a great need for affordable land to build homes on the outskirts of urban centres where families can settle.
 Additionally, land selling companies have also extended the lenient repayment period for properties.
 You find a prime property with a cash offer of KES 199,000 and a solid payment plan.
 Further, properties are now being sold with huge discounts now, thus being helpful to people who are buying.
 You can be sure; land prices will shoot after this season, meaning that even with Covid-19, investing in land is recommended.

 11. Given the rise in alternative means of investment, what does the future hold for land as an investment option?

-There are many investment opportunities available, but the land investment is the most viable of them all because;
+There are many investment opportunities available, but land investment is the most viable of them all because;

 - Land is a long-term investment that appreciates without incurring any overhead costs.

-- When you purchase a property, you receive a title deed, which is an evidence of ownership where you can either embark on developing the property or use the title deed as collateral.
+- When you purchase a property, you receive a title deed, which is evidence of ownership where you can either embark on developing the property or use the title deed as collateral.

-- Real estate has one of the highest returns, with average returns of 25.8 percent compared to other asset classes’ average returns of 12.3 percent.
+- Real estate has one of the highest returns, with average returns of 25.8 per cent compared to other asset classes’ average returns of 12.3 percent.